What is a PAT Tester?

 What does a PAT tester do?

-Portable electrical appliances come with certain safety parameters pre-installed by the manufacturer.
+Portable electrical appliances come with specific safety parameters pre-installed by the manufacturer.
 These parameters then must be checked periodically to determine whether they still meet the Australian workplace safety standards - and that's where a PAT Tester comes in.

 Here's how it works: